OliverMartinCCCP/GeometryWars/README.md

 School assignment to make our own version of the game geometrywars

 Don't forget to import all libraries

-Create your database with the geometrywars.sql file
+Add a database with the geometrywars.sql file or create your own